mingyli/blog/_posts/2020-08-14-try-trait-and-board-games.md

 assert_eq!(it.next(), Some(&4));
 ```

+`try_for_each` attempts to apply the closure on each element.
 As long as the closure returns `Ok`, iteration continues as normal, but upon reaching an `Err`, the iteration short-circuits and returns that result.
-As we can see in the example, the remaining elements aren't consumed after the iteration short-ciruits.
+As we can see in the example, the remaining elements are still available after the call short-ciruits.

-`Result` is probably the most commonly used type that implements the `Try` trait, but `Option` implements `Try` as well.
+`Result` is probably the most common return type used when applying these iterator functions.
+But the type signature of the closure passed into `try_for_each` is `FnMut(Self::Item) -> impl Try<Ok = ()>`,
+and it turns out `Option` implements `Try` as well.
 We can modify the closure in the above example to return an `Option` instead, and it behaves in a similar way,
 with `Some` acting as an analogue for `Ok` and `None` for `Err`: